saptarshibasu/azure-study/README.md

   * A function can become large because of many Node.js dependencies.
 Importing dependencies can also cause increased load times that result in unexpected timeouts
 * Timeout - 10 mins max (Consumption plan), Unlimited max (Premium plan)
 * Azure function availability SLA for both Consumption & Premium plan - 99.95 %
+* By default, web apps are unloaded if they are idle for a set period of time.
+This lets the system conserve resources.
+In Basic and Standard plans, you can turn on the Always On setting to keep the web app loaded all the time.
+If your web app runs continuous WebJobs, you should turn on Always On, or the WebJobs might not run reliably
+* To review WebJob logs, sign in to your Kudu website (https://*yourwebsitename*.scm.azurewebsites.net)
+* default *.azurewebsites.net domain
+* You can set up continuous deployment from several resources, including Azure DevOps, OneDrive, GitHub, Bitbucket, Dropbox, and other Git repositories
+* IP restrictions: Restrict inbound traffic to your function app by IP range

 ## ARM Template